farkasmate/domed-city/README.md

 ```
 3. Valid accounts are of the format <project>-dev and <project>-prd and are calculated automatically using your project variable.
 This is consistent with the .aws/config because dome will try and assume the role based on that account.

+### Sudo mode

+By default dome will assume the role defined in your AWS profile.
+If `--sudo` is specified, the value is overwritten by `itv-root` role in the same account.

+Use this mode only when you need to manage resources requiring `itv-root`.

 ## Development & Releases